TessaCode/fish549-testing/README.md

 This is a repository for testing GitHub functions as a component of the FISH 549 class.

 * Will add more later
+* Now have gitignore
+* I have learned to push things from RStudio usint Git